We might wonder, why do we have this feast of Christ the King?

 It is likely to get worse before it gets better.

-On the other hand, in many places you and I are witnessing
+On the other hand, in west Africa and elsewhere, we are witnessing

 a ruthless effort to exterminate Christians in the name of Islam.